zn-cn/ball_in_box/test_case.md

 ﻿# ball_in_box

 **Description Review**
->This program is used to solve a algorithm problem.
+> This program is used to solve a algorithm problem.
->The detailed description is that in a given box by [-1,1], given m balloons(they cannot overlap) with variable radio r and position mu, some tiny blocks  are in the box at given posiion {d}, which balloons cannot overlap with, we should find the optimal value of r nd mu which maxmizes sum r^2.
+> The detailed description is that in a given box by [-1,1], given m balloons(they cannot overlap) with variable radio r and position mu, some tiny blocks  are in the box at given posiion {d}, which balloons cannot overlap with, we should find the optimal value of r nd mu which maxmizes sum r^2.

-#Test Case
+# Test Case
 written by Jeffcoding
 May 30, 2018 10:00 PM

 _ _ _
-**This file describes one testing case of the program,with fixed input of m and blockers.
+**This file describes one testing case of the program, with fixed input of m and blockers.
 Detailed contents are as follows:**
 **1.Prerequisites**